 Also known as the Mexican walking fish, axolotls are unique creatures that have been seeing a large spike in popularity as pets recently.
 Their ever-smiling expressions endear many to these aquatic salamanders, though that’s far from the only unique feature the species sports.
 They come in a wide range of colors, including whites, reds, greens, browns, and blues, making them a colorful resident in any aquarium.
 But these amphibians aren’t big swimmers.
 Instead, they tend to walk around on the floor of the aquarium, so they do require ample space.
+They make excellent pets for the right kind of pet owner.

 Many pets catapult in popularity at some point, even if they aren’t the most easy-to-care-for or enjoyable pets.
 But what about the axolotl?
 Are they great pets, or is this another fad of the pet industry?